anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-17-Chapter_2-Regression.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.1.3-Visualizing-a-linear-regression-model">2.1.3 Visualizing a linear regression model<a class="anchor-link" href="#2.1.3-Visualizing-a-linear-regression-model"> </a></h3><p>Now you have built your linear regression model and trained it using all available observations, you can visualize how well the model fits the data.
+<h3 id="Visualizing-a-linear-regression-model">Visualizing a linear regression model<a class="anchor-link" href="#Visualizing-a-linear-regression-model"> </a></h3><p>Now you have built your linear regression model and trained it using all available observations, you can visualize how well the model fits the data.
 This allows you to interpret the relationship between radio advertising expenditure and sales values.</p>
 <p>The variables X, an array of radio values, y, an array of sales values, and predictions, an array of the model's predicted values for y given X, have all been preloaded for you from the previous exercise.</p>
 <p>Instructions:</p>
 <ul>